Syria – Southeast (Damascus, Daraa, as-Suwayda) November 1-3, 2019

 During the presidency of Hafez al-Assad (1970–2000), Bosra and the surrounding villages were left largely outside of government interference.

 The Civil War involved Bosra.
-Starting in October, 2012, and continuing tod January when the citadel was used by the army to shell the town on a daily basis.
+Starting in October 2012, and continuing to January when the citadel was used by the army to shell the town daily.
 After February 2014 the city was under the control of the Syrian Army but by March 2015, the rebels had reseized the town.
 Bosra was recaptured by the Syrian Arab Army in July 2018, as part of the ongoing Daraa Offensive, which has involved the surrender and/or reconciliation of many rebel groups in the area.

 MAIN SIGHTS